mapbox/mbtiles-spec/1.2/spec.md

 #### Content

-The `grids` table contains UTFGrid data, gzip deflated.
+The `grids` table contains UTFGrid data, gzip compressed.

 The `grid_data` table contains grid key to value mappings, with values encoded as JSON objects.